Sharp, sour lemon blends perfectly with sweet wildflower honey. Versatile enough to be both a syrup for sore throats and a perfect cocktail mixer.

 Man, oh, man…is this honey good!
-We go through jars of this recipe more quickly than the other infused honeys and syrups that we keep around the house.
+We go through jars of this recipe more quickly than the other infused honey and syrups that we keep around the house.
 There is something magical about the way that the sharp sour lemon and the rich sweet honey combine…like angels dancing on your tongue!Print

 - 1 or 2 lemons

 - Honey (raw and local is best!)

-- 1 jar & lid
+- 1 jar with a well-fitting lid

-What can you do with lemon infused honey?
+What can you do with lemon-infused honey?

 - Drizzle it over pancakes, crepes, french toast, yogurt…anything!